-Low vitamin D linked with lower kidney function after transplantationMarch 28th, 2013 in Other /
+Low vitamin D linked with lower kidney function after transplantationMarch 28, 2013 in Medicine & Health / Other

 Vitamin D deficiency may decrease kidney function in transplant recipients, according to a study appearing in an upcoming issue of the Journal of the American Society of Nephrology (JASN).
 The finding suggests that vitamin D supplementation may help improve the health of kidney transplant recipients.